thejensen/javascript_github-search/README.md

 * git clone https://github.com/thejensen/javascript_github-search
 * cd javascript_github-search

-_Open the project in your favorite text editor.
-On the toplevel of the project directory, create an .env file_
+_Open the project in your favorite text editor._

+* On the toplevel of the project directory, create a new file called .env

-_(If you do not have an API key)_
+_(If you do not have an API key (see below for obtaining a key))_

 * exports.apiKey = "";
+* Save the file

 _(If you DO have a github API key)_

 * exports.apiKey = "YOUR-API-KEY";
-* Save
+* Save the file

 _Back in terminal_